-For thousands of years, qi gong (pronounced chee gung) has been practiced in China to balance and enhance the body’s natural energy.
+For thousands of years, qi gong (“chee gung”) has been practiced in China to balance and enhance the body’s natural energy, or qi (“chee”).
 Using a combination of breathing, movement and meditation, qi gong can remove blockages to the body’s energy flow and energize the organs for improved physical and emotional health.
-This practice is based on the tenets of traditional Chinese medicine, which includes other practices such as Tai Chi and methods, such as acupuncture.
+Like Tai Chi and acupuncture, qigong is based on the tenets of traditional Chinese medicine.

-Meditation is a key component of qigong practice.
+A key component of qigong practice is meditation.
 Through meditation, qigong activates and guides the body’s energy, allowing body and mind to work together to benefit the practitioner.

-While many forms of qigong have come to attention in the West in recent years, not all emphasize the individual activation and management of one’s personal qi, a keynote of Yi Ren® Qigong, founded by Dr. Guan-Cheng Sun, a Chinese molecular geneticist.
-His personal healing and subsequent practice lead him to attempt to understand the scientific basis for what he experienced through qi gong.
-Following his studies in China and Japan, Dr. Sun came to the United States and worked in his field at the University of Washington.
-In the 1990s, he started the Institute of Qigong and Integrative Medicine www.iqim.org, now based on Bothell, Washington.
+Yi Ren® Qigong in particular emphasizes activating and managing one’s own qi.
+Founded by Dr. Guan-Cheng Sun, a Chinese molecular geneticist, this school originated from his own healing from illness through qigong.
+His practice lead him to try to understand the scientific basis for his experience.
+In 1998, he founded the Institute of Qigong and Integrative Medicine www.iqim.org, now based on Bothell, Washington.
 Dr. Sun continues to offer classes through the institute, though his teaching now is largely limited to advanced students.

-To practice and to benefit from Yi Ren® Qigong, physical fitness is unnecessary.
-While it is helpful to be able to be able to follow the physical part of the exercises, you only need to be able to follow the instructions with your mind to experience a benefit.
+To benefit from Yi Ren® Qigong, physical fitness is unnecessary.
+While it is helpful to be able to be able to follow the physical part of the exercises, students need only to be able to follow the instructions in their head to experience a benefit.